pnnl/hexwatershed/paper.md

 * Neighborhood definition

-In tradtional methods, the neighbors of a grid can be referred by moving its indices up and down.
+In traditional methods, the neighbors of a grid can be referred by moving its indices up and down.
 However, in unstructured grids such as hexagon grids, a specifically designed index system is required to manage neighborhood information.
 In HexWatershed 1.0, the neighborhood information of each hexagon is defined using the following steps:

 1. A global ID is assigned to each hexagon;
 2. Loop through each hexagon and find its neighbors using shared vertices and edges;